The White House. 10 Downing Street. The Lodge. One of these is not like the others.

 Of course, they are all homes for their respective country’s leaders but while two are easily recognisable, the Australian prime minister’s home in the nation’s capital is hidden away and is much more modest.

-Also, for the better part of the last two decades, it’s not had a full-time resident.
+Also, for the better part of the past two decades, it’s not had a full-time resident.

-If this is the case, Mr Morrison is not the first prime minister to shun The Lodge as a full-time home.
-John Howard famously chose to take up residence in Kirribilli, and Malcolm Turnbull preferred his Point Piper mansion said to be worth $60 to $70 million.
+Morrison is not the first prime minister to shun The Lodge as a full-time home.
+John Howard famously chose to take up residence in Kirribilli, and Malcolm Turnbull preferred his Point Piper mansion, said to be worth $60 million to $70 million.

 Tony Abbott didn’t even get to spend a night at The Lodge as it was undergoing a $9 million renovation during his reign.

-From the beginning, the home at 5 Adelaide Avenue was never intended to be a permanent residence for the prime minister says architect David Hobbes of Phillip Leeson Architects.
+From the beginning, the home at 5 Adelaide Avenue in Deakin was never intended to be a permanent residence for the prime minister, says architect David Hobbes of Philip Leeson Architects.

 Built over 1926 and ’27, The Lodge sits on a 1.2-hectare block.
 It was designed by architectural firm Oakley and Parkes, which was given the task of designing homes for senior public servants.

-“[During] the flurry of residential construction activity in the 1920s there was a bit of social engineering in that housing was designated and the quality of the design depended on your status as a public servant,” Mr Hobbes says.
+“[During] the flurry of residential construction activity in the 1920s, there was a bit of social engineering in that housing was designated and the quality of the design depended on your status as a public servant,” Hobbes says.

-The architectural design is a typical 1920s mix of Georgian and Mediterranean styles, says Mr Hobbes.
+The architectural design is a typical 1920s mix of Georgian and Mediterranean styles, says Hobbes.

 “As it was built in the 1920s, it was a fairly traditional ’20s home.
 Lots of dark wood panelling, traditional dark furnishings.
 It’s always been furnished with what was considered to be some of the best furnishings and artwork,” he says.